ng256/Tools/Dispose.md

 2. **Misuse:** If you forget to call Dispose() in your code, unmanaged resources might not be released, leading to memory leaks.
 It is important to always use the class within a using block or ensure that Dispose() is called explicitly.
 3. **Hidden exceptions:** By choosing to ignore exceptions during disposal (**IgnoreExceptionsInCatch** = true), you may miss critical errors that could indicate problems in your resources or disposal logic.
 ## When to Use
-- Recommended: Use this class when you have objects that manage multiple resources and need to ensure that all IDisposable properties and fields are disposed of automatically.
+- **Recommended:** Use this class when you have objects that manage multiple resources and need to ensure that all IDisposable properties and fields are disposed of automatically.
 It is especially useful when dealing with complex objects that may require extensive cleanup, or when automating resource management in objects that hold many resources.
-- Not recommended: If your object does not manage disposable resources or if you want fine-grained control over the disposal of each resource, it might be better to implement the IDisposable pattern manually for each resource.
+- **NOT recommended:** This class is not recommended for objects that are created and destroyed within loop iterations or other frequently executed code segments.
+In such cases, the overhead of the automatic resource disposal mechanism can negatively impact performance.
+Additionally, if your object does not manage resources requiring explicit disposal, or if you want more fine-grained control over the resource cleanup process, it may be better to implement the IDisposable pattern manually for each resource, giving you more control.

 ## Conclusion
 The Disposable class provides a powerful and convenient way to manage resources and ensure proper cleanup, following the **IDisposable** pattern.
 It simplifies the implementation of resource cleanup by automatically disposing of all disposable fields and properties.
 However, it should be used carefully to avoid hidden exceptions and unnecessary overhead in certain cases.